pr2database/pr2-website/content/documentation/PR2-annotation-simple.md

 - Database
 - Taxonomy
 - Annotation
-title: 'How to contribute annotations'
+title: 'How to contribute annotations to PR2 reference database'
 subtitle: ''
 summary: 'Detailed explanation for simple annotations'
 ---